 Talented chefs beget talented chefs.

 Tyge Nelson is a sterling case in point.
-After cooking for more than a decade at La Belle Vie, Solera and Barrio under the skilled tutelage of Tim McKee (who in turn was mentored by another great Minnesota chef, Jay Sparks), Nelson is now doing his own thing, beautifully, at The Inn.
+After cooking for more than a decade at La Belle Vie, Solera and Barrio under the skilled tutelage of Tim McKee (who in turn was mentored by another great Minnesota chef, Jay Sparks), Nelson is now doing his own thing, beautifully, at the Inn.

-The restaurant, the work of the team behind the Strip Club in St. Paul, is the gastropub that downtown Minneapolis has been sorely lacking.
+The restaurant, the work of the team behind the Strip Club in St. Paul, is the gastropub downtown Minneapolis has been sorely lacking.
 Nelson cooks with flair and imagination, but keeps the results very approachable.
 Nothing ever ventures too far from being well-suited to the bar's extensive and impressive beer list (a half-dozen cocktails, shaken with a shopping list of obscure ingredients, also shine).
 Even better is how Nelson manages to charge neighborhood-restaurant prices amid the state's most expensive real estate.

 OK, maybe there's a third contender: thick slices of pickled Lake Superior herring.
 Nelson prepares it in the spirit of a refrigerator pickle, and it's perfect, with a bright, unadulterated taste.
 Even the side of potato salad is exceptionally good.
-It's one of many memorable entries in what Nelson labels hors d'oeuvres.